EvaSennrich/tdd-student-store-starter/README.md

 ### Shout out

-I'd like to give a shoutout to my instructor and TA's who always make the learning enjoyable, and also big shoutout to Joram who helped me clarify the use of axios!
+I'd like to give a shout out to my instructor and TA's who always make the learning enjoyable, and also big shout out to Joram who helped me clarify the use of axios!